k61n/openhkl/doc/sphinx/workflow.rst

    :alt: Example of integration of a collection of predicted and refined peaks
    :name: fig:integration
    :width: 100.0%

+A 16 bit detector image will be able to display a maximum of 65535 counts, so in some cases there is a numerical limit on the number of counts per pixel.
+Moreover, it is possible for the detector to be overexposed, resulting in "saturated" pixels.
+Such pixels will result in incorrect integrated intensities, so in cases where an accurate integration is required, peaks containing such pixels should be rejected.
+This is the rationale behind the ``Discard saturated`` option.

 When a shape collection is generated using the *Build shape collection* button (see :ref:`sec_shape_collection`, the computed collection can be used to assign